San Francisco and San Mateo Electric Railway: Initial founding

 The line also gained a reputation for being dangerous.
 Although the company had built a counterweight system to slow cars on a Harrison Street hill between 2nd and 3rd, no such system was added to another hill on Chenery Street, which became the site of a number of runaway cars.
 Even an injury to a boy there on opening day did not spur the company to action.
 After a few such accidents, the company finally relaid the track and purchased cars with better brakes.
+The counterweight was removed in 1893.

 By late 1892, the company opened a second line from the Mission District to Douglass Street via 18th Street, hoping to cash in on the Golden Gate Park traffic (the intersection of Douglass and 18th, however, is about 0.8 mi southeast of the park).
 They were able to extend this to within five city blocks of the park, but could go no further because the Market Street Railway Company had their line on Frederick Street, which denied the SF&SM any further access.

 The company did find one new source of revenue, however.
 The SF&SM served Holy Cross, Lawn, Mt.
 Olivet, Cypress, and Woodlawn cemeteries, all in Colma (via the cemeteries' own tracks).
 As a result, funeral traffic became a consistent source of income.
 Special funeral trains were run consisting of a short mail, express, and funeral car carrying the casket, followed by one or more conventional passenger cars carrying mourners.
 A September 18, 1893 newspaper article describing the first use of the car notes a charge of $10 to carry the casket, with the regular fare of 10 cents for each mourner.

 Unfortunately, this was not enough to cover the debt incurred from the line's initial construction as well as subsequent interest payments, forcing the company into receivership.
 The receiver subsequently was granted permission by the Market Street Railway to use a portion of their line and the SF&SM 18th & Park line finally opened in November 1894 (this eventually was converted to San Francisco's first trolleybus service in 1935).
 New cars, the first in the city to have front windows, also arrived in summer of 1894, making it finally possible to go from the Ferry Building to Baden without a transfer.